Labels or Instructions

 - Provide labels for all user input controls and form fields such as text boxes, radio buttons, and drop-down menus.

-- Include instructions on how to use controls and enter information.
+- If necessary, include instructions on how to use controls and enter information in the appropriate format.

 How do you do it?